What is an EEG?

 brain damage in a person who is in a coma.
 Depending on where the injury is, an EEG

-is one test of many to help decide brain death in young children.
-An EEG may also
+is one test of many to help decide brain death in critically ill patients.
+An EEG

-be used to monitor blood flow in the brain during surgery.
+may also be used to monitor blood flow in the brain or neck's blood vessels during

-There may be other reasons for your healthcare provider to advise an EEG.
+There may be other reasons for your provider to advise an EEG.

 What are the risks of an EEG?

 An EEG has been used for many years.
-It is considered a safe procedure.
+It's considered a safe procedure.
 The test causes

 no discomfort.
 The electrodes record activity.
-They do not produce any sensation.
+They don't produce any sensation.
+There

 In rare cases, an EEG can cause seizures in a person with a seizure disorder.
 This